SPECIAL: Synopsis Assisted Secure Collaborative Analytics: Planner

 \section{\sys Planner}

-A major limitation of existing DPSCA designs is sub-optimal execution planning.
-Without the ability to pre-estimate intermediate result sizes, traditional methods cannot identify the most efficient execution strategies.
-To address this, \sys employs an innovative query planner that leverages available synopses for plan size estimation, enabling optimal execution planning.
+Current DPSCA designs struggle with costly execution plans because they cannot pre-estimate query intermediate sizes, and thus unable to identify effective execution plans with minimized cost. \sys overcomes this challenge by introducing a novel query planner that uses synopses for size estimation, and thus enabling both private and efficient SCA query planning.

-At a high level, our planner is modeled on the Selinger-style (cost-based) optimizer~\cite{blasgen1981system}.
-It uses a bottom-up, dynamic programming approach to enumerate all equivalent secure execution plans for a given query and estimate their costs to select the optimal one.
-However, challenges in the design space still remain.
-First, the introduction of \sys primitives can significantly impact the cost modeling for oblivious operations, rendering existing models~\cite{bater2018shrinkwrap, liagouris2023secrecy} ineffective.
-Additionally, the equivalent plan search space is extensive, requiring further strategies to simplify the search space.
-To address these challenges, we first conduct a comprehensive analysis of the complexities of \sys primitives and develop a new cost model (\S~\ref{subsec:cm}) for \sys planner.
-Next, we design protocol-specific heuristics (\S~\ref{subsec:huristic}) tailored for the \sys planner to simplify the plan search space.
-Note that existing features of the Selinger-style optimizer, such as plan enumerations, are not within our contributions.
-For detailed understanding of these features, we encourage readers to explore the original \emph{IBM System R} paper~\cite{blasgen1981system}.
+At a high level, our planner is modeled after the Selinger-style optimizer~\cite{blasgen1981system}.
+It uses a bottom-up, dynamic programming approach to enumerate all equivalent plans for a given query, estimates their costs (heavily influenced by intermediate sizes) using available synopses, and selects the plan with minimal cost.
+The introduction of \sys primitives significantly impacts cost modeling for oblivious operations, rendering existing models~\cite{bater2018shrinkwrap, liagouris2023secrecy} inadequate.
+Furthermore, the design-space challenge of query planning persists, and the extensive equivalent plan search space necessitates strategies to simplify the search process.
+To address these, we first systematically analyze the complexities of \sys primitives and develop a new cost model (\S~\ref{subsec:cm}).
+We then design protocol-specific heuristics (\S~\ref{subsec:huristic}) tailored to our planner to narrow the search space.